britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-01.md

 Content Exfiltration:
 : The transmission of the content of a communication from a collaborator to an attacker

-# An Idealized Pervasive Passive Adversary {#adversary}
+# An Idealized Pervasive Passive Attacker {#adversary}

-To build a thread model, we first assume a pervasive passive adversary, an indiscriminate eavesdropper on an Internet-attached computer network that
+To build a thread model, we first assume a pervasive passive attacker, an indiscriminate eavesdropper on an Internet-attached computer network that

 - can observe every packet of all communications at any or every hop in any network path between an initiator and a recipient; and
 - can observe data at rest in intermediate systems between the endpoints controlled by the initiator and recipient; but
 - takes no other action with respect to these communications (i.e., blocking, modification, injection, etc.).

-This adversary is less capable than those which we know to have compromised the Internet from press reports, elaborated in {{reported}}, but represents the threat to communications privacy by a single eavesdropper interested in remaining undetectable.
+This attacker is less capable than those which we know to have compromised the Internet from press reports, elaborated in {{reported}}, but represents the threat to communications privacy by a single eavesdropper interested in remaining undetectable.

-The techniques available to our ideal adversary are direct observation and inference.
+The techniques available to our ideal attacker are direct observation and inference.
 Direct observation involves taking information directly from eavesdropped communications - e.g., URLs identifying content or email addresses identifying individuals from application-layer headers.
 Inference, on the other hand, involves analyzing eavesdropped information to derive new information from it; e.g., searching for application or behavioral fingerprints in observed traffic to derive information about the observed individual from them, in absence of directly-observed sources of the same information.
 The use of encryption to protect confidentiality is generally enough to prevent direct observation, assuming uncompromised encryption implementations and key material, but provides less complete protection against inference, especially inference based only on unprotected portions of communications (e.g. IP and TCP headers for TLS {{RFC5246}}).

 ## Information subject to direct observation

-Protocols which do not encrypt their payload make the entire content of the communication available to the adversary along their path.
+Protocols which do not encrypt their payload make the entire content of the communication available to the idealized attacker along their path.
 Following the advice in {{RFC3365}}, most such protocols have a secure variant which encrypts payload for confidentiality, and these secure variants are seeing ever-wider deployment.
 A noteworthy exception is DNS {{RFC1035}}, as DNSSEC {{RFC4033}} does not have confidentiality as a requirement.
-This implies that all DNS queries and answers generated by the activities of any protocol are available to a the adversary.
+This implies that all DNS queries and answers generated by the activities of any protocol are available to the attacker.

-Protocols which imply the storage of some data at rest in intermediaries (e.g. SMTP {{RFC5321}}) leave this data subject to observation by an adversary that has compromised these intermediaries, unless the data is encrypted end-to-end by the application layer protocol, or the implementation uses an encrypted store for this data.
+Protocols which imply the storage of some data at rest in intermediaries (e.g. SMTP {{RFC5321}}) leave this data subject to observation by an attacker that has compromised these intermediaries, unless the data is encrypted end-to-end by the application layer protocol, or the implementation uses an encrypted store for this data.

 ## Information useful for inference

 Inference is information extracted from later analysis of an observed or eavesdropped communication, and/or correlation of observed or eavesdropped information with information available from other sources.
-Indeed, most useful inference performed by a our ideal adversary falls under the rubric of correlation.
+Indeed, most useful inference performed by the attacker falls under the rubric of correlation.
 The simplest example of this is the observation of DNS queries and answers from and to a source and correlating those with IP addresses with which that source communicates.
 This can give access to information otherwise not available from encrypted application payloads (e.g., the Host: HTTP/1.1 request header when HTTP is used with TLS).

-Protocols which encrypt their payload using an application- or transport-layer encryption scheme (e.g. TLS) still expose all the information in their network and transport layer headers to the adversary, including source and destination addresses and ports.
+Protocols which encrypt their payload using an application- or transport-layer encryption scheme (e.g. TLS) still expose all the information in their network and transport layer headers to the attacker, including source and destination addresses and ports.
 IPsec ESP{{RFC4303}} further encrypts the transport-layer headers, but still leaves IP address information unencrypted; in tunnel mode, these addresses correspond to the tunnel endpoints.
 Features of the cryptographic protocols themselves, e.g. the TLS session identifier, may leak information that can be used for correlation and inference.
 While this information is much less semantically rich than the application payload, it can still be useful for the inferring an individual's activities.

 Inference can also leverage information obtained from sources other than direct traffic observation.
 Geolocation databases, for example, have been developed map IP addresses to a location, in order to provide location-aware services such as targeted advertising.
 This location information is often of sufficient resolution that it can be used to draw further inferences toward identifying or profiling an individual.

 Social media provide another source of more or less publicly accessible information.
 This information can be extremely semantically rich, including information about an individual's location, associations with other individuals and groups, and activities.
 Further, this information is generally contributed and curated voluntarily by the individuals themselves: it represents information which the individuals are not necessarily interested in protecting for privascy reasons.
 However, correlation of this social networking data with information available from direct observation of network traffic allows the creation of a much richer picture of an individual's activities than either alone.
-We note with some alarm that there is little that can be done at protocol design time to limit such correlation by the adversary, and that the existence of such data sources in many cases greatly complicates the problem of protecting privacy by hardening protocols alone.
+We note with some alarm that there is little that can be done at protocol design time to limit such correlation by the attacker, and that the existence of such data sources in many cases greatly complicates the problem of protecting privacy by hardening protocols alone.

 ## An illustration of an ideal passive attack

-To illustrate how capable even this limited adversary is, we explore the non-anonymity of even encrypted IP traffic by examining in detail some inference techniques for associating a set of addresses with an individual, in order to illustrate the difficulty of defending communications against our idealized adversary.
+To illustrate how capable the attacker is even given its limitations, we explore the non-anonymity of even encrypted IP traffic by examining in detail some inference techniques for associating a set of addresses with an individual, in order to illustrate the difficulty of defending communications against our idealized attacker.
 Here, the basic problem is that information radiated even from protocols which have no obvious connection with personal data can be correlated with other information which can paint a very rich behavioral picture, that only takes one unprotected link in the chain to associate with an identity.

 ### Analysis of IP headers